HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 ### Pushing to use WebP more

 We as a web community can provide better guidance/advocacy for enabling transparency using WebP with a PNG fallback and/or using WebP/JPEG with a solid color background.
 WebP appears to be rarely used on ecommerce platforms even though several guides to WebP usage are available (such as [web.dev/serve-images-webp](https://web.dev/serve-images-webp)) as well as apps and tools including [Squoosh](https://squoosh.app/) and [cwebp](https://developers.google.com/speed/webp/docs/cwebp).
-We need to do further research into why there hasn't been more takeup of WebP, which is now [nearly 10 years old](https://blog.chromium.org/2010/09/webp-new-image-format-for-web.html).
+We need to do further research into why there hasn't been more take-up of WebP, which is now [nearly 10 years old](https://blog.chromium.org/2010/09/webp-new-image-format-for-web.html).

 ## Image dimensions